hashicorp/field-workshops-terraform/docs/slides/azure/terraform-oss/index.md

 **This is a workstation just like the ones you'll be using for today's workshops.
 I'm going to run a terraform apply command to build out the lab environment.
 We're actually cheating a little bit here, as we prebaked most of the environment before class to save us some time.
 Just like your favorite cooking show!**

-**You can see the results of the terraform run here in my terminal window.
+**You can see the results of the terraform run here in my shell.
 This output is showing me the URL of the application server I just built.
 And if we pop over here to the Azure portal you'll see all of the different parts of my lab environment.**

 **This is Infrastructure as code.
 By the end of today's training you'll be able to create your own infrastructure using Terraform.**